 5. The Drury Plaza Hotel.
 The Drury Hotel was historically renovated and has an amazing roof-top hot tub, pool, and cocktail bar.
 The hotel also doubles as an art gallery-they have over 300 artworks for sale as well as art tours.
 The hotel is just 2 blocks from the plaza, so perfectly situated for walking to shops and restaurants.

-The Sage is a “bohemian” hotel just outside the Santa Fe plaza.
+The Sage is a “bohemian” hotel just outside the Santa Fe plaza, and is the most affordable on this list of downtown hotels.
 They are pet-friendly and located close to SITE Santa Fe, the Farmer’s Market, and one of the coolest restaurants and stores in Santa Fe, Modern General.

 Resorts